 Ingredients

-For the Vegetable Patties:
+For the Vegetable Patties

-- 1 cup carrots, diced small about 2 medium carrots
+- 1 cup carrots diced small, about 2 medium carrots

-- 1 cup green beans, finely chopped optional but adds crunch
+- 1 cup green beans finely chopped, optional but adds crunch

-- 1 cup frozen green peas, thawed sweet peas work best
+- 1 cup frozen green peas thawed, sweet peas work best

-- ½ cup red onion, finely minced for sweetness and bite
+- ½ cup red onion finely minced

 - 2 tbsp ginger-garlic paste or 1 tbsp each freshly grated ginger and minced garlic